Kyrgyzstan elected as non-permanent member of UN Security Council

 Bishkek, June 4, 2026 /Kabar/.
-"We will participate in writing a new page in the history of the UN.
-Congratulations, compatriots!" wrote Kyrgyz President Sadyr Zhaparov on his Facebook page.
+"We will be part of writing a new chapter in the history of the United Nations.
+Congratulations, my fellow citizens,!" wrote Kyrgyz President Sadyr Zhaparov on his Facebook page.

 Kyrgyzstan was elected as a non-permanent member of the UN Security Council for 2027–2028.
 The decision was made following a vote by UN member states at a meeting at UN Headquarters in New York.